Nigel Ball

 Teaching

-Nigel has written for, and been interviewed by, Eye: The International Review of Graphic Design, the graphic design publishing house Unit Editions, and Creative Review magazine, amongst others, and he is the revision author for the second edition of The Fundamentals of Graphic Design, (2019, Bloomsbury).
+Nigel has written and been interviewed about graphic design, visual culture and creative education for a wide range of publishers, including Eye: The International Review of Graphic Design, Creative Review and Unit Editions, and he is the revision author of the second edition of The Fundamentals of Graphic Design, (2019, Bloomsbury).

-Since 2018 Nigel has been the University of Suffolk’s representative on the Ipswich Conservation and Design Panel, and in 2021 he was a founding contributor to The Outside Directory, a listings website for the creative industries outside London that seeks to address regional imbalances within the UK.
-He has peer reviewed graphic design book proposals and manuscripts for Bloomsbury Academic for over 10 years, and in 2025 he joined the peer review board for the journal Art, Design & Communication in Higher Education, published by Intellect.
+Since 2018 Nigel has been the University of Suffolk’s representative on the Ipswich Conservation and Design Panel, reporting to Ipswich Borough Council, and in 2021 he was a founding contributor to The Outside Directory, a listings website for the creative industries outside London that seeks to address regional imbalances within the UK.

 Visit Nigel’s website at nigelball.co.uk